AhmedOsman101/Unit_25_Task_Two/Documentaion/Brief.md

 Test your software solution using a number of different methods, including test plans and unit test cases (UTCs) you have written.
 You should document your tests showing the problems and errors that have been identified and addressed.

-Gather and analyse feedback from other people and use it to refine your solution and produce an updated version.
+Gather and analyze feedback from other people and use it to refine your solution and produce an updated version.

 Write an evaluation of your solution, considering its efficiency, effectiveness, and the extent to which it meets the requirements in the scenario.
 Your evaluation needs to be supported by evidence from the development and testing stages.
 Your evaluation should reach conclusions and suggest ways that the software solution could be developed in the future.

 ## Checklist of evidence required

 -   Software project proposal.
 -   Design documents for a full stack solution.
 -   Feedback on the documentation/designs collected from others.
 -   Improved version of the documentation/design.
 -   Written justification of design decisions.
 -   Completed software solution (including initial and refined version).
 -   Copies of any source code produced.
 -   Test documentation and user feedback.
 -   Analysis of feedback and evidence of refinement of solution.
 -   Evaluation of the development, testing and refinement process.

 ## Criteria reference